 There is currently no consensus on the stages of disease progression in MSA, nor is it clearly defined.
-Average survival is close to a decade [8], although this is dependent on phenotype and is a guide only.
+Average survival is close to a decade [8], although this is a guide only.
 Treatment varies for each stage of the disease and occupational therapists are urged to use their clinical reasoning skills based on the knowledge of the neuropathology of the disease.
 Forward planning for likely disease trajectory should be incorporated as part of the treatment approach.
 Person centred goals should be realistic and appropriate, and multi-disciplinary intervention is key to the provision of a quality service.

-Management needs to be multi-disciplinary and focussed on quality of life and alleviating symptoms.
-The challenge of managing the bradkynesia and orthostatic hypertension require regular and frequent review by specialist medical practitioners [9].
+Management needs to be focussed on quality of life and alleviating symptoms.
+Regular and frequent review by specialist medical practitioners is required [9].
 The table below summarises key medical interventions.

-Symptom Intervention Parkinsonism L-Dopa (40-60% of MSA patients will initially respond) Ataxia Physiotherapy and Occupational therapy Orthostatic hypotension Non-pharmacological, TEDS, abdominal binder, fluids, small meals, poitioning and exercise advice.
-Pharmacological - fludrocortisone, midodrine Neurogenic urinary tract Non pharmacological strategies, medications and dysfunction catheterisation.
+Symptom Intervention Parkinsonism L-Dopa (40-60% of MSA patients will initially respond) Ataxia Physiotherapy and Occupational therapy Orthostatic hypotension Non-pharmacological, TEDS, abdominal binder, fluids, small meals, positioning and exercise advice.
+Pharmacological - fludrocortisone, midodrine, droxidopa.
+Neurogenic urinary tract Non pharmacological strategies, medications and dysfunction catheterisation.
 Urology or continence team involvement.
 Constipation Exercise, diet, fluids and medications.
 Continence team involvement.
 Erectile dysfunction Specialist referral to andrology or sexual dysfunction clinic Breathing problems Physiotherapy, respiratory team, sleep studies, CPAP, tracheostomy Dystonia/pain Physiotherapy, positioning, support, massage, medications, Botox Camptocormia Physiotherapy and Occupational therapy support REM Sleep disorder Sleep studies, clonazepam, melatonin Depression Non-pharmacological, psychology and psychiatry support, pharmacological interventions

-Table 2: Key symptoms and medical management Adapted from: Flabeau et al [9]
+Table 2: Key symptoms and medical management Adapted from: Flabeau et al [9] and Coon and Ahlskog, 2020 [25].